West Asian And The Middle East Commodity Market

 A small amount of synthetic turquoise was produced by the Gilson Company in the 1980s

-Look-Alike Materials, Read More ...
+Look-Alike Materials to turquoise, Read More ...

 Source